legaceee/docker/Contribute.md

 -Install node js locally
 -clone the repo
 -install the dependencies
--stat DB locally/use a cloud DB
+-start DB locally/use a cloud DB
 -docker run -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 postgres -Go to neon.tech/aiven.io to get your DB credentials -Change the .env file and update your DB credentials